elipZis/aPing/README.md

 You can override these options by passing the same key.

 #### Output
 Define an output format.
-The output is writen to a local `aping.XYZ` file, depending on your choice.
+The output is written to a local `aping.XYZ` file, depending on your choice.

 ## Build
 [Download and install][5] Golang for your platform.